blaryjp/jquery-ovh/README.md

   - Simple to use
   - Well documented
   - CommonJS/AMD support
+  - Compatible with jQuery 1.6 and above
-  - Only 1.9KB minified and gzipped!
+  - Only 2KB minified and gzipped!

 The OVH API Console is available [here](https://api.ovh.com/console).

-Requires jQuery >= 1.5.

 [TODO] Tests